slaclab/trace/docs/io.md

 The importing and exporting features can be found in the menu bar at the top of the application under the Action menu.
 Alternatively, users can export their current configuration with `Ctrl+S` or import a file with `Ctrl+L`.

 Files can also be imported on startup using the `-i` flag followed by the path to the file.
-Find more information on application arguments [here](../reference/trace.md#arguments-and-macros).
+Find more information on application arguments [here].

+  [here]: arguments.md